khinsen/MMTK/Doc/mmtk.rst

 General operations
 ------------------

-Many inquiry and modification operations act at the atom level and can equally well be applied to any object that is made up of atoms, i.e. atoms, molecules, collections, universes, etc.
-These operations are defined once in a :term:`Mix-in class` called :class:`MMTK.Collections.GroupOfAtoms`, but are available for all objects for which they make sense.
-They include inquiry-type functions (total mass, center of mass, moment of inertia, bounding box, total kinetic energy etc.), coordinate modifications (translation, rotation, application of :ref:`transformation` objects) and coordinate comparisons (RMS difference, optimal fits).
+Many inquiry and modification operations act at the atom level and can equally well be applied to any object that is made up of atoms, i.e. atoms, molecules, collections, universes, etc.  These operations are defined once in a :term:`Mix-in class` called :class:`MMTK.Collections.GroupOfAtoms`, but are available for all objects for which they make sense.
+They include inquiry-type functions (total mass, center of mass, moment of inertia, bounding box, total kinetic energy etc.), coordinate modifications (translation, rotation, application of :ref:`transformation`) and coordinate comparisons (RMS difference, optimal fits).

 .. _transformation: